Planning-Aware Code Infilling via Horizon-Length Prediction: Related Work

 \section{Related Work}

-\textbf{\fimfull for Code Language Models } The unprecedented success of causal language models such as GPT-3 \citep{gpt3} in natural language has inspired researchers to develop similar decoder-only models for programming languages.
-These models are trained on massive source code data for applications such as code generation.
+\textbf{\fimfull for Code Language Models } Large language models trained on massive source code data have demonstrated great potential in various applications for software development.
 While early models such as Codex \citep{humaneval} and CodeGen \citep{codegen} only support Left-to-Right (L2R) generation, Fill-in-the-Middle (or infilling) has attracted increased attention because right context naturally carries an indispensable part of information for completing code in the middle \citep{incoder, openaifim}.
 Subsequently, FIM training has become a common practice widely adopted by most code LLMs, such as StarCoder \citep{starcoder, starcodertwo}, DeepSeek-Coder \citep{dscoder, dscodervtwo}, and Code Llama \citep{codellama}.